The world of debt consolidation can be daunting if you don’t know your options, so we’ve covered five avenues you could take.

 Money transfer card cons

-If your credit history is less-than-perfect, you might not benefit from the interest-free offers
+- if your credit history is less-than-perfect, you might not be eligible for interest-free offers

 Friends or family